Stability and instability of self-gravitating relativistic matter distributions: Steady states

 where the mass function $m$ is defined by \be m(r) = m(r,y) = 4\pi \int_0^r \sigma^2 \rho(\sigma)\, d\sigma. \ee Hence the static Einstein-Vlasov system is reduced to the equation \be y'(r)= - \frac{1}{1-2 m(r)/r} \left(\frac{m(r)}{r^2} + 4 \pi r p(r)\right) , \ee which is equivalent to \eqref{ein2}; here $m$, $\rho$, and $p$ are given in terms of $y$ by \eqref{rhoyrelv} and \eqref{mdef_ssv}.

 In \cite{RaRe} it is shown that for every central value \be y(0)=\kappa>0 \ee there exists a unique smooth solution $y=y_\kappa$ to \eqref{yeq}, which is defined on $[0,\infty[$ and which has a unique zero at some radius $R>0$.
 In view of \eqref{rhoyrelv}--\eqref{hdefv} this implies that the induced quantities $\rho$ and $p$ are supported on the interval $[0,R]$, and a non-trivial steady state of the Einstein-Vlasov system with compact support and finite mass is obtained.
-We observe that the limit $y(\infty):=\lim_{r\to \infty} y(r) < 0$ exists, the metric quantity $\mu$ is given by $e^{\mu(r)}= E^0 e^{-y(r)}$, and in order that $\mu$ has the correct boundary value at infinity we must define $E^0:=e^{y(\infty)}$.
+We observe that the limit $y(\infty):=\lim_{r\to \infty} y(r) < 0$ exists, since $r\mapsto y(r)$ is a decreasing function and has a unique zero as mentioned above.
+The metric quantity $\mu$ is given by $e^{\mu(r)}= E^0 e^{-y(r)}$, and in order that $\mu$ has the correct boundary value at infinity we must define $E^0:=e^{y(\infty)}$.
 Since $y(R)=0$ we also see that $E^0=e^{\mu(R)}$.
-We want to relate the parameter $\kappa$ to the redshift factor $z$ of a photon which is emitted at the center $r=0$ and received at the boundary $R$ of the steady state; this is not the standard definition of the central redshift where the photon is received at infinity, but it is a more suitable parameter here:

-Hence $\kappa$ is in one-to-one correspondence with the central redshift factor $z$ with $\kappa\to \infty$ iff $z\to \infty$, and although this is not the standard terminology we refer to $\kappa$ as the central redshift.
+We want to relate the parameter $\kappa$ to the redshift factor $z$ of a photon which is emitted at the center $r=0$ and received at the boundary $R$ of the steady state; this is not the standard definition of the central redshift where the photon is received at infinity, but it is a more suitable parameter here: \be z = \frac{e^{\mu(R)}}{e^{\mu(0)}} - 1 = \frac{e^{y(0)}}{e^{y(R)}} - 1 = e^\kappa -1. \ee Hence $\kappa$ is in one-to-one correspondence with the central redshift factor $z$ with $\kappa\to \infty$ iff $z\to \infty$, and although this is not the standard terminology we refer to $\kappa$ as the central redshift.
 For a fixed ansatz function $\Phi$ we therefore obtain a family $(y_\kappa)_{\kappa>0}$ of solutions to \eqref{yeq}, which induce steady states to the Einstein-Vlasov system parameterized by the central redshift $\kappa$, and each member of this family represents a galaxy in equilibrium, which has finite mass and compact support.

-\begin{remark} The central redshift $\kappa$ and the central density $\rho_c=\rho(0)$ are related via $\rho_c= g(\kappa)$, seen~\eqref{gdefv}.
+\begin{remark} The central redshift $\kappa$ and the central density $\rho_c=\rho(0)$ are related via $\rho_c= g(\kappa)$, see~\eqref{gdefv}.
 It can also be seen from~\eqref{gdefv} that $g$ is monotonically increasing so that $\kappa$ and $\rho_c$ are in a 1-1 relationship.
 In the literature both $\kappa$ and $\rho_c$ are used to parameterize the steady state solutions, and the two parametrizations are equivalent. \end{remark}

 We now consider the Euler case.
 For stationary, spherically symmetric solutions of the Einstein-Euler system the velocity field necessarily vanishes, $u=0$, cf.~\eqref{eelambdad}.
 The remaining field equations \eqref{eelambda}, \eqref{eemu}, \eqref{ee2ndo} then become identical to the Vlasov case, the Euler equation \eqref{rhod} is satisfied identically, and \eqref{ud} reduces to \be (\rho +p) \mu' + p'= 0. \ee We define